caymanarcher/portfolio-caymanarcher/README.md

 # Cayman Archer — Personal Portfolio

 A portfolio site built from scratch in HTML and CSS for WRIT 40363.
-It introduces who I am, what I am learning, and the work I have made.
+It represents me personally and professionally, and I hope you enjoy browsing the site.
 **Live site:** https://caymanarcher.github.io/portfolio-caymanarcher

 ## Built with